RoelVideler/spaarnelanden-containers/README.md

-# Sparnelanden Containers Sensor for Home Assistant
+# Spaarnelanden Containers Sensor for Home Assistant

 A sensor for the capacity status of garbage containers serviced by the Spaarnelanden.

+Forked to apply all fixes from https://github.com/mirceadamian for personal use.
+Feel free to install it as well!

 The sensor scrapes container data every 2 hours from https://inzameling.spaarnelanden.nl/.
 Rather than exposing the status of all waste